 Most of the squat racks are taller than Smith machines coming with an enormous height—at least 90 inches measuring the entire equipment set up.

-Besides this height, we also need some extra space to help the user do pull-ups comfortably without having to worry about colliding their head with the ceiling.
+Besides this height, we also need extra space to help the user do pull-ups comfortably without worrying about colliding their head with the ceiling.

-Hence, if you are planning to set up a squat rack in your basement or garage, ensure that the room has enough ceiling height before proceeding to buy one.
+Hence, if you plan to set up a squat rack in your basement or garage, ensure that the room has enough ceiling height before proceeding to buy one.
 See our choices of squat racks for low ceiling rooms.

 Is Smith Machine Bench Press Effective?